top of page

 3. Social support can lower our mortality risk

 Social support can lower your mortality risk by up to 50%.
 In a study published by the British Medical Journal, researchers found that social support can reduce mortality risk in people with heart disease and depression.
-It can also decrease mortality risk for those who have been diagnosed with cancer or HIV.
-Additionally, social connection is associated with reduced mortality risk in smokers who are trying to quit smoking.

 4. Social support can help with smoking cessation